 Notwithstanding macroeconomic pressures and shrinking budgets, pitch costs don’t include additional fees associated with redoing client concepts.
 With only a 34% chance of winning new clients, the opportunity cost of new pitch creation is significantly high.
-So, how can AI help agencies optimize resources, avoid overstretching creative talents, and allocate investment appropriately?
+But before we get into how can AI help agencies optimize resources, avoid overstretching creative talents and allocate investment appropriately.

 In a time of lean budgets, agencies are expected to make their dollars go further.
-Pitch creation is an integral part of the agency’s business model, helping them land new clients (and retain existing ones), but this can come with tremendous costs.
+Advertising pitch deck creation is an integral part of the agency’s business model, helping them land new clients (and retain existing ones), but this can come with tremendous costs.

-Achieving success at each stage of concept creation, copywriting, and production also presents significant challenges.
-Agencies must assemble the perfect pitch team, devise a clear strategy, exhibit impeccable project management skills, and maintain efficient internal operations throughout the creative process.
-Only with the right structure, organization, and operational support can agencies navigate the pitch journey with utmost ease.
+Achieving success at each stage of concept creation, copywriting and production also presents significant challenges.
+Agencies must assemble the perfect pitch team, devise a clear strategy, exhibit impeccable project management skills and maintain efficient internal operations throughout the creative process.
+Only with the right structure and operational support can agencies navigate the pitch journey with utmost ease.

-While having a clear scope of client expectations and pitch output may slightly alleviate fiscal burdens and process hiccups, the root problems still remain: the inability to reuse client pitches, rising market research costs, low probability of pitch success, and complex RFIs for multiregional brands are the root causes.
+While having a clear scope of client expectations and pitch output may slightly alleviate fiscal burdens and process hiccups, the root problems still remain: the inability to reuse client pitches, rising market research costs, low probability of pitch success and complex RFIs for multi-regional brands.

 So, how can AI help reduce these financial and resource bottlenecks?

 AI can resolve specific obstacles in the pitch creation process, accelerate the research stage, refine campaign strategy, and address the diverse needs of concept creation.
-Here are eight ways that AI can help streamline the pitch creation process:
+Here's eight ways that AI can help streamline the pitch creation process.

 1. Better research